-- 132. The Ninth Session of the IRENA Assembly and related meetings, held on 10-13 January 2019 in Abu Dhabi, provided the opportunity for 1,570 registered participants, including over 120 Heads of State or Government and Ministers, along with delegates from 147 countries and the European Union, to shape the global renewable energy agenda, monitor progress, and guide the Agency on important policy, programmatic, and governance matters.
-The attendees comprised of 135 Members of IRENA, 11 Signatories and States in Accession, two other States and 172 international and regional partners, organisations, and other entities engaged in the renewable energy field. - 133.
-The Assembly was followed by the World Future Energy Summit (WFES) which featured a number of meetings hosted by IRENA, bringing together decision-makers and experts from government, the private sector, civil society, and research and academia to discuss policies, business models, and technologies as well as ways of international energy cooperation as drivers of up-scaling renewable energy deployment in the context of achieving the SDGs and decarbonising the economy. - 134.
-The Seventeenth Meeting of the IRENA Council and related meetings, held from 25 to 26 June 2019 in Abu Dhabi, welcomed the participation of 270 delegates from 99 States and the European Union.
-Plenary discussions, side events, workshops, and Committee meetings provided delegates with the opportunity to discuss current topics on the global energy transition and provide guidance to the Agency on important policy, programmatic, and governance matters within the framework of the implementation of the current Work Programme and Budget for 2018-2019.
-Preparations for the Eighteenth Meeting of the Council and the Tenth Session of the Assembly are underway.
+- 150. The planning of IRENA's programmatic and governing body meetings has been consolidated and streamlined to facilitate efficient organisational delivery in the implementation of the Work Programme and Budget for 2018-2019.
+Over the course of the biennium, IRENA organised four Council sessions (15th Council, 16th Council, 17th Council, and 18th Council) and two Assembly sessions (9th Assembly and 10th Assembly). - 151.
+The Ninth Session of the IRENA Assembly and related meetings, held on 10-13 January 2019 in Abu Dhabi, provided the opportunity for 1,570 registered participants, including over 120 Heads of State or Government and Ministers, along with delegates from 147 countries and the European Union, to shape the global renewable energy agenda, monitor progress, and guide the Agency on important policy, programmatic, and governance matters.
+The attendees comprised of 135 Members of IRENA, 11 Signatories and States in Accession, two other States and 172 international and regional partners, organisations, and other entities engaged in the renewable energy field. - 152.
+The Assembly was followed by the World Future Energy Summit (WFES) which featured various meetings hosted by IRENA, bringing together decision-makers and experts from government, the private sector, civil society, and research and academia to discuss policies, business models, and technologies as well as ways of international energy co-operation as drivers of up-scaling renewable energy deployment in the context of achieving the SDGs and decarbonising the economy. - 153.
+The eighteenth Meeting of the IRENA Council, held from 5 to 6 November 2019 in Abu Dhabi, welcomed over 430 registered participants from 99 States and the European Union.
+Plenary discussions, side events and Committee meetings provided delegates with the opportunity to discuss current topics on the global energy transformation and provide guidance to the Agency on important policy, programmatic, and governance matters within the framework of the implementation of the current Work Programme and Budget for 2018-2019 and the Proposed Work Programme and Budget for 2020-2021.
+Delegates also considered and provided recommendations on several administrative and institutional matters, including the IRENA Staff Tenure Policy and Human Resources Trends.
+Preparations for the Tenth Session of the Assembly are underway. - 154.

-- 135. The planning of IRENA's programmatic and governing body meetings has been consolidated and streamlined to facilitate efficient organisational delivery in the implementation of the Work Programme and Budget for 2018-2019.
-In addition to the organisation of the Ninth Session of the IRENA Assembly and related meetings in January 2019, the Agency has hosted over 55 events in 25 countries across 6 regions to date. - 136.
 The Fund for Developing Country Representatives (FDCR), which was established by the Second Session of the IRENA Assembly, facilitates the participation of representatives of developing countries in IRENA meetings.
 Since its establishment, FDCR has been instrumental in ensuring a high level of inclusiveness, ownership, and transparency in the decision-making processes and activities of the Agency.
-The Fund supported the participation of representatives of Least Developed Countries (LDCs) and Small Island Developing States (SIDS) in all IRENA's governing body meetings, including: Assembly, Council, and Committees.
-In 2019, the FDCR supported the participation of 92 delegates from 46 countries in different meetings of the governing bodies.
+The Fund supported the participation of representatives of LDCs and SIDS in all IRENA's governing body meetings, including: Assembly, Council, and Committees.
+In 2019, the FDCR supported the participation of 101 delegates from 46 countries in different meetings of the governing bodies.